urja1112/cookBook/README.md

 3. Run on iOS Simulator (iOS 16 or above recommended)
 4. Make sure Firebase setup is configured in your project

----

-## 🙋🏻‍♂️ About the Developer

-Built by [Urja 💙] — a passionate iOS and UX designer building elegant apps with real-world functionality.